Introduction

 Interface (TUI) to perfectly match your terminal's color scheme.
 All theming options are configured within the [theme]

-section of your config.toml
+section of your config.toml file.

 Style Formatting